greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/install_python_dsmod.html.md

 $ gpstop -r
 ```

-**Note:** After you uninstall a Data Science Package for Python from your Greenplum Database cluster, any UDFs that you have created that import Python modules installed with this package will return an error.
+> **Note** After you uninstall a Data Science Package for Python from your Greenplum Database cluster, any UDFs that you have created that import Python modules installed with this package will return an error.